eth-nlped/mathdial/README.md

 # Citation
 Please cite the following:
-> Macina*, J., Daheim*, N., Chowdhury*, S.P., Sinha, T., Kapur, M., Gurevych, I., Sachan, M. (2023) [🧮 MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems](). _arXiv preprint arXiv:_
+> Macina*, J., Daheim*, N., Chowdhury*, S.P., Sinha, T., Kapur, M., Gurevych, I., Sachan, M. (2023) [🧮 MathDial: A Dialogue Tutoring Dataset with Rich Pedagogical Properties Grounded in Math Reasoning Problems](https://arxiv.org/abs/2305.14536). _arXiv preprint arXiv:2305.14536_

 # Data collection methodology
 We collect our dataset using a novel data collection method, where real teachers are paired with an LLM that simulates student errors deemed rep- resentative of real student misunderstandings by the same expert human annotators.